seahshaocheng/seahshaocheng/README.md

 - 👋 Hi, I’m @seahshaocheng A.K.A Mark Seah
+- 🏠 I am based in Singapore 🇸🇬
 - 💼 I worked as an implementation manager at Adyen
+- 🤔 I'm interested in techs in the payments and unified commerce space
 - 👀 I’m interested in API development, integration and front end development
-- 🌱 I’m am learning to be good in ReactJS, NodeJS, Android and IOS development
+- 🌱 I’m am working on my skills in ReactJS, NodeJS, Android and IOS development

 <!---
 seahshaocheng/seahshaocheng is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.